libero/editor-client/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.<br />

+## Documentation

+Architectural documentation can be found [here](./docs/architecture.md), it is advised to read through this document before attempting to extend `editor-client` as it details many of the abstractions and data model used internally.